How Can Recommender Systems Benefit from Large Language Models: A Survey: Reply to Reviewer 2

+\comment{Comment \#1: } Discussion or reference of a certain line of work is missed in this survey, i.e., generating new items for users~\cite{cui2022m6,wei2024towards,wang2023generative}.

+\reply Thanks for the valuable suggestions about the additional related works.
+We have added them to our survey paper and provide corresponding discussions: \begin{itemize} \item UniMP~\cite{wei2024towards} builds a unified large foundation model for multiple tasks in personalized systems, \eg, preference prediction, explanation generation.
+Hence, we categorize it as ``LLM as Scoring/Ranking Fuction'' with ``Hybrid Task'' in Section~3.3.3, and ``Tune LLM \& Infer w/o CRM'' in Section~4.4.

-In hybrid tasks, the large language model serves in a multi-task manner, where both the item scoring and generation tasks could be handled by a single LLM through a unified language interface.
+Section~3.3.3: \begin{mdframed}[style = manuscript] In hybrid tasks, the large language model serves in a multi-task manner, where both the item scoring and generation tasks could be handled by a single LLM through a unified language interface.
 The basis for supporting this hybrid functionality is that large language models are inherent multi-task learners~\cite{brown2020language,ouyang2022training}.
 P5~\cite{geng2022recommendation}, M6-Rec~\cite{cui2022m6} and InstructRec~\cite{zhang2023recommendation} tune the encoder-decoder models for better alignment towards a series of recommendation tasks including both item scoring and generation tasks via different prompting templates.
-Other works~\cite{liu2023chatgpt,sun2023chatgpt,dai2023uncovering} manually design task-specific prompts to call a unified central LLM (\eg, ChatGPT API) to perform multiple tasks, including but not restricted to pointwise rating prediction, pairwise item comparison, and listwise ranking list generation.
+RecRanker~\cite{luo2023recranker} combines the pointwise scoring, pairwise comparison and listwise ranking tasks to explore the potential of LLM for top-N recommendation.
+BDLM~\cite{zhang2023bridging} bridges the information gap between the domain-specific models and the general large language models for hybrid recommendation tasks via an information sharing module with memory storage mechanism. \xx{UniMP~\cite{wei2024towards} builds a unified large foundation for multiple tasks in personalized systems, \eg, preference prediction, personalized search.} Other works~\cite{liu2023chatgpt,sun2023chatgpt,dai2023uncovering} manually design task-specific prompts to call a unified central LLM (\eg, ChatGPT API) to perform multiple tasks, including but not restricted to pointwise rating prediction, pairwise item comparison, and listwise ranking list generation.
+There also exist benchmarks (\eg, LLMRec~\cite{liu2023llmrec}, OpenP5~\cite{xu2023openp5}) that test the LLM-based recommenders on various recommendation tasks like rating prediction, sequential recommendation, and direct recommendation. \end{mdframed} \item M6-Rec~\cite{cui2022m6} has already been discussed in our submitted paper.
+It builds a multi-modal recommender based on the M6 foundation model~\cite{lin2021m6}, which is also categorized as ``LLM as Scoring/Ranking Function'' with ``Hybrid Task'' in Section~3.3.3, and ``Tune LLM \& Infer w/o CRM'' in Section~4.4. \item GeneRec~\cite{wang2023generative} empowers recommender systems with content generation and instruction guidance.
+However, the personalized content generation that aims to provide different presentations of the same item for different users is currently not a common module in modern recommender systems.
+Hence, we first roughly categorize it in Section~3.4, and give detailed discussion about such a personalized content generation paradigm in Section~6 as a promising future prospect for LLM-enhanced recommender systems.